 Because it is anticipated that the Company will be subject to tax both as a U.S. domestic corporation and as a Canadian corporation, a U.S. Holder may pay, through withholding, Canadian tax, as well as U.S. Federal income tax, with respect to dividends paid on Subordinate Voting Shares.
 For U.S. Federal income tax purposes, a U.S. Holder generally may elect for any taxable year to receive either a credit or a deduction for foreign income taxes paid by the holder during the year.
 Complex limitations apply to the foreign tax credit, including a general limitation that the credit cannot exceed the proportionate share of a taxpayer's U.S. Federal income tax that the taxpayer's foreign source taxable income bears to the taxpayer's worldwide taxable income.
 In applying this limitation, items of income and deduction must be classified, under complex rules, as either foreign source or U.S. source.
 The status of the Company as a U.S. domestic corporation for U.S. Federal income tax purposes will cause dividends paid by the Company to be treated as U.S. source rather than foreign source for this purpose.
-As a result, by virtue of the U.S. source character of a dividend paid by the Company and the U.S. foreign tax credit limitation, a foreign tax credit may be unavailable to U.S. Holder for any Canadian tax paid on dividends received from the Company.
-Similarly, to the extent a sale or disposition of the Subordinate Voting Shares by a U.S. Holder results in Canadian tax payable by the U.S. Holder (for example, in the event the Subordinate Voting Shares constitute taxable Canadian property within the meaning of the Income Tax Act (Canada)), a U.S. foreign tax credit may be unavailable to the U.S. Holder for such Canadian tax.
+As a result, by virtue of the U.S. source character of a dividend paid by the Company and the U.S. foreign tax credit limitation, a foreign tax credit may be unavailable to U.S. Holder for any Canadian tax payable by the U.S. Holder (for example, in the event the Subordinate Voting Shares constitute taxable Canadian property within the meaning of the Income Tax Act (Canada)), a U.S. foreign tax credit may be unavailable to the U.S. Holder for such Canadian tax.
 In each case, however, the U.S. Holder should be able to take a deduction for the U.S. Holder's Canadian tax paid, provided that the U.S. Holder has not elected to credit other foreign taxes during the same taxable year.
-The foreign tax credit rules are complex, and each U.S. Holder should consult i
+The foreign tax credit rules are complex, and each U.S. Holder should consult its own tax advisors regarding these rules.